damccull/freetimeprogrammer/input/posts/aspnetcore-auth-system-demystified.md

 The auth system is interesting and well designed.
 It's very extensible and will easily work with custom authentication handlers.
 Understanding how this system works under the hood is the first step in using it beyond the template defaults.
 All kinds of custom authentication processes are possible by using the components themselves instead of just relying on the templates and convenience methods.
 Now go write code.

 [source-code-link]: https://gitlab.com/free-time-programmer-tutorials/demystify-aspnetcore-auth "Get the source code"

+## Changelog

+* 18 April 2018
+  * Updated some parts of the text to add clarity
+    * Clarified the AuthenticationType property of ClaimsIdentity
+    * Added explanation of Claim, ClaimsIdentity, and ClaimsPrincipal
+  * Updated code samples to match the sample project
+  * Fixed the value of the "returnUrl" input in the Login.cshtml example
+    * Was '@Model', which is an ApplicationUser object
+    * Now '@TempData["returnUrl"]', which is the string that contains the actual URL needed
+  * Fixed typos
+  * Changed the Authorized page example from the About page to a Members page and added a view to go with it

+[andrew-lock-intro-to-auth]:https://andrewlock.net/introduction-to-authentication-with-asp-net-core/ "Introduction to Authentication with ASP.NET Core - Andrew Lock"